Chapter Eight: The Alchemist

 “You like them, don’t you?”
 I said.
 He just kept smiling and stared past me into space.
 Haha, he was lovestruck for sure.

-Predictably, there was a lot more confusion and miscommunications with telling Neenu where to go.
+Predictably, by the time Neenu reached our star, we’d had a lot more miscommunications and general confusion.
 But she finally made it.
 Neenu didn’t sweep smoothly toward us like all the other stars we’d seen.
 She zigzagged back and forth erratically, like someone who was trying to juggle but kept almost dropping stuff.
 Yali spent the whole time half-in-half-out of the Seeing, making sure Morrow’s instructions weren’t going to make Neenu crash into us.
 When she was finally within a few meters of our own star, she zoomed straight towards it, then bumped and bounced against the edge of our star happily.

 Happily?
 How could I tell that she was happy?
 She was just a solid platform like all the others.